PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-10 04:36:55
+Last updated: 2024-04-10 04:37:32
-Random Quote: I told you once, there are old sellswords and there are bold sellswords, but there are no old bold sellswords.  -  Brown Ben Plumm
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys